ASTRA228b/ASTRA-CLIENT/README.md

 ## Installation
    1. Donload the '.dll' from the newest release **Download link: https://github.com/ASTRA228b/ASTRA-CLIENT/releases**
    2. Open Steam click on 'Gorilla Tag' then click on the gear thingy in there click on manage then browse local files then go to the `BepInEx/plugins` folder
-   3. Drag the '.dll' file into your `BepInEx/plugins` folder then start your game an injoy
+   3. Drag the '.dll' file into your `BepInEx/plugins` folder then start your game and injoy

 ## Disclaimer